nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install the application in the other computer and overwrite the empty data file with the file <file_name.extension> that contains the data of your current doTASK manager.

-**Q**: How do I clear all the tasks under a certain tag?<br>
-**A**: Navigate to `Priority` tab, click the `Clear All` button.
-There will be a confirmation prompt upon doing so.
-Click to confirm that you want to clear the tasks with that tag.

 **Q**: Will I get reminded if the deadlines of tasks are nearing?<br>
 **A**: For tasks that are due in 24 hours, there will be a notification in the system tray reminding you of the task.